thepeopleseason/planechase/README.md

 will still be linked to it, and they will only be removed once Norn's Seedcore has been removed from the map.

+If you encounter a plane with plane-specific counters, pressing the counter button in the toolbar will reveal all pertinent counter values.

 Note: A plane may both be on the map and associated with Norn's Seedcore simultaneously.

 TODO
 ----